 According to CR of [7] and [8], the field ‘nr-AdType-r16’ is specified in ASN.1 but its field description is missing in NR-Multi-RTT-RequestAssistanceData field descriptions.
 So it is proposed to add the missing field description like the following in NR-Multi-RTT-RequestAssistanceData:

+nr-AdType

+This field indicates the requested assistance data and/or configuration. dl-prs means requested assistance data is nr-DL-PRS-AssistanceData, ul-srs means a request for UL-SRS configuration.

+NOTE: UL-SRS is configured via NRPPa and RRC signalling as specified in clause 8.10.4 of TS 38.305 [40].

 Rapporteur's Comment: